MicrosoftDocs/Advertising-docs/BingAds/bingads-12/guides/management-model-agencies.md

 ![Unlink from Client](media/client-unlink-status-flow.png "Unlink from Client")

-For code examples that show how to add and update a client link invitation, see [Manage Client Code Example](code-example-manage-client.md).
+For code examples that show how to add and update a client link invitation, see [Client Links Code Example](code-example-client-links.md).

 ## See Also
 [Customer Accounts](customer-accounts.md)